Yunehr/Rejected-RPG_DevCopy/README.md

 - Argv/argc is fully implemented
 - Options menu is complete (could use a visual upgrade)
 - Character creation complete
-- 'GameFile.txt'  is permanently set as the save file name
+- 'GameFile.txt'  is permanently set as the save file name (stop the cap)

 ### Update v0.1.0
 - Integrated the main menu and character creation!